0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

     + common ways to initialize a string\\

 {% highlight cpp %}
+using namespace std;
-string s1;              // Default constructor; s1 is the empty string string s2(s1);          // initialize s2 as a copy of s1
+std::string s1;              // Default constructor; s1 is the empty string
+std::string s2(s1);          // initialize s2 as a copy of s1
-string s3("value");     // initialize s3 as a copy of the string literal string s4(n, "c");      // initialize s4 with n copies of the character 'c'
+std::string s3("value");     // initialize s3 as a copy of the string literal
+std::string s4(n, "c");      // initialize s4 with n copies of the character 'c'
 {% endhighlight %}

     + reading and writing of *string*('>>' & '<<') always discard the whitespace(space).
     + '*getline*' reads the entire line, but discard the newline sign('\n').